pokealarm/pokealarm/docs/configuration/events/egg-events.rst

-gym_name          The name of the gym. * gym_description   The description of the gym. * gym_image         The url to the image of the gym. * team_id           The id of the team currently in control of the gym. team_name         The team currently in control of the gym. team_leader       The leader of the team currently in control of the gym.
+gym_name          The name of the gym. * gym_description   The description of the gym. * gym_image         The url to the image of the gym. * ex_eligible       True if the gym currently has an ex tag, False if not. is_exclusive      True if the egg is for an ex raid, False if not. park              The name of the park the gym is located in. team_id           The id of the team currently in control of the gym. team_name         The team currently in control of the gym. team_leader       The leader of the team currently in control of the gym.